GaboAlba/CoderOne_Q_Learning/README.md

 CoderOne is a competition where participants develop a variety of AI agents to play the game Bomberman aginst one enemy(normally a human player or another AI agent).
 In this particular case this agent would be being developed for the Dungeons-and-data-structures Python version of this competition.

 ## How to run this agent?
  Please follow the instructions in the following link to install the game and create your virtual environment.
+That `.gz` file can be found as part of this repository

  https://www.notion.so/Getting-Started-438550daf0234e3fa53e8179ea00066f